5l1v3r1/WhatsSpy-Public-wiki/troubleshooting.markdown

 ### IPTables rules

-Whatsapp uses an HTTPS connection which is going outbound:
+Whatsapp uses an HTTPS connection which is going outbound (example for `eth0`):

 `iptables -A OUTPUT -o eth0 -p tcp --dport 443 -m state --state NEW,ESTABLISHED -j ACCEPT`